Upper School

 7/8 Chumash

-7/8 Gemora
+7/8 Dinim

 This 2 year, text-based course follows our 6 year Talmud Tractate rotation (all classes in the Upper School learn the same text but on different levels of complexity).
-The rotation includes chapters from the following Tractates; Berachot (2 years), Sukka, Pesachim, Kiddushin, and Bava Metzia.
+The rotation includes chapters from the following Tractates; Berachot (2 years), Sukkah, Pesachim, Kiddushin, and Bava Metzia.
 Students study the Talmud from its original Aramaic text.
 The primary foci of this course are textual and conceptual.
 Textual skills include understanding the layout of the Tractate and page of Talmud, accumulating an understanding of the common phrases used to punctuate the Talmud, key phrases, and beginner to intermediate level of reading comprehension.
 Analytical and processing skills are emphasized as well.
 Concepts include understanding the Talmudic process in general as well as the particular concepts, questions, answers, and outcomes of each discourse.
 Beginner level Rashi reading and comprehension are achieved as well.

 Texts: